Austria is set to begin a pioneering experiment this week - becoming the first country in Europe to make COVID vaccines compulsory for all adults.

 Hungarian officials, including Prime Minister Viktor Orban, have urged citizens to get vaccinated as soon as possible.

-Prime Minister Mette Frederiksen said on Wednesday that they "would very much like it to be the individual who makes the decision".
+Prime Minister Mette Frederiksen said in December that they "would very much like it to be the individual who makes the decision".

-Denmark has issued a COVID-19 pass requiring vaccination, recovery from the virus, or a negative test to access much of public life including restaurants, cinemas and hairdressers.
+Denmark had issued a COVID-19 pass requiring vaccination, recovery from the virus, or a negative test to access much of public life including restaurants, cinemas and hairdressers.

-Switzerland's government states that "legally, a general obligation for the population to be vaccinated is excluded".
+Switzerland's government states that "legally, a general obligation for the population to be vaccinated is excluded" but transparent information should be provided to allow people to make a decision.

 The Swiss recently voted in favour of COVID-19 measures, including maintaining the use of health passes to access public life, in a referendum.